The Best Cannabis Grow Lights for Your Home Grow

 There are three main types of LED grow lights for cultivating cannabis:

-• Traditional: contain compact diodes and lamps with low-medium wattage.
-Most LED marijuana grow lights are manufactured in this way.
+• Traditional: contains compact diodes and lamps with low-medium wattage.
+Most LED cannabis grow lights are manufactured in this way.

 • Spread Style: consists of smaller LEDs spread over a large surface area.

-LEDs can be more expensive than HIDs, but make up for the entry cost with their incredible energy efficiency.
-Not only will you save on your monthly electricity bill, but you’ll be helping the environment, too.
+LEDs can be more expensive than HIDs, but their incredible energy efficiency makes up for the entry cost.
+Not only will you save on your monthly electricity bill, but you’ll also be helping the environment.

 LED lights can also simplify your work as a home grower, as they can be used for both veg and flowering stages.